Is it indispensable to book and pay in advance?

 What am I going to see?

 The usual programme starts with an introductory talk on Astronomy, from the basics to the latest discoveries, including a live presentation with projections on a giant screen.
 The session continues with a laser-guided stargazing experience.
 This includes a detailed observation of the Southern constellations and the Milky Way, not unlike an open-sky planetarium.
 Next, you will enjoy actual observation of celestial bodies from our telescope dome.
 Day time sessions generally include the observation of the Sun with special solar telescopes.
-Finally, groups booking an exclusive session can enjoy specific contents, tailored to their interests.

 What happens in case of bad weather?

 We enjoy clear skies in Temisas most of the time.
 However, if telescope observation is essential for you and weather looks too cloudy, please browse the weather forecast for Agüimes or Temisas the day before.
 If the forecast is “mostly cloudy” or worse, you may prefer a full refund or a free reschedule if needed, provided you request this at least 24 hours before the session.
-Please note that the sky can be cloudy in clouds in Maspalomas and completely clear in Temisas, due to altitude.
+Please note that the sky can be cloudy in Maspalomas and completely clear in Temisas, due to our higher altitude.

 Even then, we also offer an alternative programme inside the building even on unlikely rainy days.
 This may include a guided visit to our exhibition and work areas, usage of both antique instruments and modern telescopes, an extended talk on topics of your interest, demonstrations of free mobile apps and astronomy desktops programs, and other resources.
 More info on cancellations.